laszloszurok/hugo-website/content/blog/dwm-rice.md

 {{< image src="/img/blog/dwm-rice/status-indicators.png" alt="unixporn" position="center" style="border-radius: 4px;" >}}

 The icons are clickable, for e.g if I click the wifi icon, a little dunst notification will pop up to tell me the signal strength and which network I'm connected to.
-This functionality is achived by [dwmblocks](https://github.com/torrinfail/dwmblocks) and some patching.
+This functionality is achived by {{< target-blank title="dwmblocks" url="https://github.com/torrinfail/dwmblocks" >}} and some patching.
 I'll cover it a bit later.

 Dwmblocks makes it possible to update the different indicators separately.
 This is much better than running every status indicator in one infinite loop and update them every 1 sec or something.
 Like why would I want to update my keyboard or wifi indicator that